lbau7/findn/README.md

 a trial when no closed formula to calculate the power or the sample size is available.
 To use findn we have to provide a target function that simulates the power of the test or the trial for a certain sample size.
-The target function has to take at least arguments: n, the sample size and k, the number of simulations that the power estimate should be based on.
-The target function must return an estimate for the power at sample size n, i.e. the proportion of trials where the goal of the trial was achieved.
+The target function has to take at least two arguments: n, the sample size and k, the number of simulations that the power estimate should be based on.
+The target function must return an estimate for the power at sample size n, i.e. the proportion of trials for which the goal of the trial was achieved.

 Consider for example a trial where three independent hypotheses are tested with a two-sample t-test.
 We want to control the family wise error rate by using the Bonferroni-Holm procedure.
-We want to estimate the sample size corresponding to a target power of 80%, where power is defined as the probability to reject at least one of the three null hypotheses.
+We are interested to estimate the sample size that corresponds to a target power of 80%, where power is defined as the probability to reject at least one of the three null hypotheses.

 ``` r
 sim_bh <- function(n, k) {